 Hip-hop needs great ears and talented musicians who have the kind of knowledge to assist in getting past the red tape.
 The skills he’s acquired didn’t come easy, and they didn’t come quickly, but through years of molding.
 Mold your talents and become someone who is bringing to the table what this industry needs to move forward.

-In 2012, G Koop produced a bulk of the music that appears on the third solo album by Gift Of Gab, entitled The Next Logical Progression.
-I see what G Koop is doing now as the next logical step for producers who are gifted with strong ears and a comprehensive understanding of music theory.
-He didn’t become the next Van Halen or Hendrix, but G Koop is slowly reaching a position where he has an influence on today’s sound.
-He wants to make guitars a more prominent sound in hip-hop, to make that the sound of the mainstream.
-The fact he’s even considering this a possibility shows the power you can have despite playing from behind the scenes.
+In 2012, G Koop produced a bulk of the music that appeared on the third solo album by Gift Of Gab, The Next Logical Progression.
+What Koop is doing now is the next logical step for producers who are gifted with strong ears and a comprehensive understanding of music theory.
+He didn’t become the next Van Halen or Hendrix, but Koop is slowly reaching a position where he has an influence on today’s sound.
+He wants to make guitars a more prominent sound in hip-hop; to make that the sound of the mainstream.
+The fact he’s even considering this a possibility shows the power you can hold behind the scenes.
 If he can pull it off, his heroes will be proud.